Leave of absence without pay

 - Leave related to domestic violence, sexual assault, or stalking

 Requesting leave of absence without pay

-To request an educational, government service or personal leave of absence without pay, submit a written request to your supervisor.
+To request an educational, government service or a personal leave of absence without pay, submit a written request to your manager.
 Your request must identify the reason and duration of the requested leave.